johnwcowan/r7rs-work/RestartsCowan.md

 handler are two different parts of a system, between which there is a barrier of abstraction.
-In order to recover gracefully and flexibly from exceptional situations, however, the signaler can provide ways by which the handler can restart the computation, some of which require extra input.
+In order to recover gracefully and flexibly from exceptional situations, however, the signaler can provide multiple ways by which the handler can restart the computation, some of which may require extra input.
 Often, the decision of which method of recovery to choose is left up to a human user, who may be prompted for the input needed to recover.
 This SRFI proposes a simple mechanism called *restarters* to encapsulate the information necessary to restart